narrative-environments/CourseCompendium/index.md

 **How do you use this Compendium?**

-The design of narrative environments employs a tripartite model: people, narrative and environment, which form a network as an open, responsive adaptive system.
+The design of narrative environments employs a tripartite model whose three interlinked major terms, people, narrative and environment, form a network, a responsive adaptive system that is open to the world.

 While you may enter the Compendium by starting from any term, as your investigation develops you will become aware of the networked interconnection of the terms.
 As you navigate the Compendium,  you will follow certain narrative threads interconnecting the terms, but you will also become aware that the overall pattern of the Compendium does not form a single, linear narrative nor a singular hierarchical structure.
 Following the principles of the design of narrative environments, the Compendium, while articulating narratives, opens to the rhizomic and the heterarchical.